Pumpkin Spice Hot Chocolate Truffles

 Pumpkin Spice Hot Chocolate Truffles - adding a pumpkin spice truffle to a mug of warm milk to make pumpkin spice hot chocolate | From SugarHero.com

-I used International Delight’s Pumpkin Pie Spice creamer to give the chocolate truffles the warm, comforting, and unmistakable flavor of pumpkin pie spices.
-It’s noticeable but not overwhelming, and the best way I can think to describe it is COZY.
-One bite of these truffles and you’ll want to be wearing fuzzy socks in front of a fire, guaranteed.
+The best way I can think to describe these truffles is COZY.
+One bite and you’ll want to be wearing fuzzy socks in front of a fire, guaranteed.
 (Bear skin rug entirely optional.)

 When you’re done stuffing yourself silly with the regular truffles, heat up a glass of milk until it’s hot but not boiling.
 Drop a truffle into the cup, make like Bob Marley and stir it up, little darling, and in a few moments you’re holding a rich mug of pumpkin spice hot chocolate!
 Of course you COULD just drink it plain, but I’d be a bad food blogger if I didn’t suggest you top it with a bit of whipped cream or a scoop of vanilla ice cream.